Tuesday, February 28, 2006

 and that brutal masseha

-is not under my fingers
+is not in my control

-not even under arms of
+not even under power of

 any living soul of this planet